adelinagulieva/glam-by-adelina/readme.md

 ## JavaScript/jQuery

-* Link Yelp reviews to slide

-* Apply Javascript to do 4 slide in reviews

 * 36 Portfolio Pics (12 each, already have 9 each)

 * Write Javascript to resize photos automatically, display